 Gif Animation Photos of Holy Father used with permission of EWTN

 INTRODUCTION: In this "Lay Person's Guide to the Pope's Encyclicals" we catch a synopsis of the Holy Father's wisdom adroitly capsulized by Dr. Joseph Bagiackas, Ph.D.
 In his Papal Exhortation "Christifideles Laici", the Holy Father exhorts the laity to faithfulness.
 It is appropriate we follow-up November's pertinent document from the Holy See on Instructions to the Laity and Priests on abuses, by reinforcing the Pope's teachings with this Apostolic Exhortation imparted ten years ago.
 Now ten years later, after the "ten year period of grace" Our Blessed Mother spoke of to Father Don Stefano Gobbi back in 1988, we revisit this important letter from the supreme pontiff and, through the expert analysis of Dr. Bagiackas his holiness' words will be clearer and more simple to understand and most meaningful in these times when there are so many who, rather than pulling together for God's Will, are pulling apart within the laity.
 The eminent prelate from New York John Cardinal O'Connor has said of Dr. Bagiackas' work: "These summations will draw the reader closer to knowing God and will encourage broader readership of the writings of this remarkable Pope."
-BELOW: the first installment of Christifideles Laici: Twenty Questions We Laity Ask about the Lay Apostolate - First Five Questions
+BELOW: the sixth installment of Christifideles Laici: Introduction: 1.
+The Laity's Obligation to the Apostolate, 2.
+The World, which is the Laity's Apostolic Field, and 3.
+Changes in the World Today

 by Dr. Joseph Bagiackas.